FACTBOX-The Biden Cabinet: President-elect begins to build a team | Headlines

 COUNCIL OF ECONOMIC ADVISERS CHAIR: CECILIA ROUSE Rouse, a labor economist and dean of the Princeton School of Public and International Affairs whose research has focused on the economics of education and tackling wealth inequality, was a member of Obama's council of economic advisers from 2009 to 2011.

-SECRETARY OF STATE: ANTHONY BLINKEN A longtime Biden confidant who served as No. 2 at the State Department and as deputy national security adviser in Obama's administration.
+SECRETARY OF STATE: ANTONY BLINKEN A longtime Biden confidant who served as No. 2 at the State Department and as deputy national security adviser in Obama's administration.

 NATIONAL SECURITY ADVISER: JAKE SULLIVAN Biden's national security adviser when he served as vice president to President Barack Obama, Sullivan also served as deputy chief of staff to Secretary of State Hillary Clinton.